-App Publishing in China | AppInChina
+How do I publish my mobile app in China?
+What do I need to provide to complete distribution?

 All of the major app stores require a Chinese Software Copyright Certificate (SCC).
 Your certificate has a serial number, and you will need to submit that valid serial number in the form on the store.

-Keep in mind that an SCC is not required to enjoy legal copyright protection of your software in China, but it is extremely helpful in case you need to enforce IP ownership – which is why it is nonetheless required by the Chinese app stores in order to publish your app or game on their platform.
+Keep in mind that an SCC is not required to enjoy legal copyright protection of your software in China, but it is extremely helpful in case you need to enforce IP ownership – which is why it is nonetheless required by the Chinese app stores in order to publish your app on their platform.

-If you are not using a service like AppInChina to get the SCC, you will need the assistance of a Chinese speaker/interpreter to apply for the SCC on your own with the Copyright Protection Centre of China.
+If you are not using a service provider like AppInChina to get the SCC, you will need the assistance of a Chinese speaker to apply for the SCC on your own with the Copyright Protection Centre of China.
 The cost will be anywhere between 2200 to 3200RMB, depending on the number of documents involved.

-Please note you do not need to be a Chinese company to apply for an SCC, but you will need to provide a copy of your business license (both in its original language and translated into Chinese) that has been authorized by the Chinese embassy in your own country.
-An individual can also register with a copy of their passport and its Chinese translation.
+Please note that a Chinese entity is not a must to apply for an SCC but is highly recommended.
+If applying as a foreign entity, all documents will need to be translated into Chinese and notarized at the Ministry of Foreign Affairs and the Chinese embassy in your own country.
+This solution is not only time-consuming (at least 2-3 months) but also likely to be rejected by the top Chinese app stores since they usually don’t accept business licenses from foreign companies as proof of legitimacy.

-It takes about one month or less to process a SCC application.
+It takes about one month or less to process an SCC application.
+With a Chinese partner, it usually takes two weeks or less to receive your approved SCC.

-60 pages of code
+80 pages of source code

 Some developers are understandably leery of providing the code to their app.
-Keep in mind you can choose which part of your app’s code to submit.
+Keep in mind that you can choose which part of your app’s code to submit.
 While we believe there is nothing to fear, we can offer further advice to our clients as to how to comply with this requirement while assuring the protection of their IP.

-Additional Documentation
+Additional Documentation and Compliance

-Industry-specific documentation may also be requested to complete distribution depending on the app type (travel, finance, health etc.).

-Starting 2019, app developers and publishers must complete a Security Assessment Form in order to publish or update apps on their platforms.
+Starting in 2019, app developers and publishers must complete a Security Assessment Form in order to publish or update apps on their platforms.

+With the new personal information protection law coming into effect in November 2021, all apps will need to check the type of information they collect and ensure that it’s communicated clearly in user privacy policy.

 IF YOU ARE GOING SOLO…

-If you are not using a service like AppInChina to publish your app or game on your behalf, you will also need the following items:
+If you are not using a service like AppInChina to publish your app on your behalf, you will also need the following items:

+Please note that, for games, it is impossible to get a game license without being a Chinese entity.
+If you are not a Chinese company, or your company does not have a Chinese entity, then you will require a Chinese partner to publish your game.

 Submission and Review Process

-Once you have all the materials in place, you will need to submit them along with your app or game’s apk to each app store you want to.
+Once you have all the materials in place, you will need to submit them along with your app or game’s APK to each app store you want to.
 Unless you use a service like AppInChina, you will need to go through this process once for each app store you submit to – there is no “blanket submission form” to cover them all.

+The entire process for a standard app generally takes between 1-3 months, depending on the complexity of the situation.
+For a game, it takes 6-12 months to receive your game license approval number.
+This is why it behooves you to start this process as soon as possible.

+From here, you can upload your app’s APK file individually to each app store you wish to publish, along with the supporting documentation you received through this process, which will be verified by each app store prior to posting.

+Keep in mind each app store will have their own interface and requirements for this, and most will not have an English-language interface for you to use.
+This is why, for ongoing maintenance, we highly recommend publishing through a company like ours, which can provide a centralized dashboard for managing your app across all app stores, as well as English-language support as you maintain your app in China.

-AppInChina can help you with all of your app distribution needs.
-We can help you procure all the necessary materials to publish your app to the top 10 Chinese app stores, and you can manage it all through one-on-one contact with your personal account manager, and through our online client dashboard.
+AppInChina can help you with all of your app and game distribution needs.
+We can help you procure all the necessary materials to publish your app or game to the top Chinese app stores, and you can manage it all through one-on-one contact with your personal account manager, and through our online client dashboard.